waves-exchange/neutrino-contract/README.md

 * executeOrder() [called by pacemaker oracles] - Executing bond -> neutrino 1:1 exchange from the liquidation queue if SC has reached proficit in collateral cap.
 It's calling n-times untill all orders from the liquidation queue will be executed during proficit stage

+* nodeReward() [called by node] Transfer neutrino tokens to the rpd.ride smart contact (rewards payouts distribution) generated from waves in the result of leasing profit

 * transfer(account: String) [called by user] - transfer tokens from one address to another through smart contact

 * registrationLeaseTx(senderPublicKey: String, fee: Int, timestamp: Int, leaseTxHash: String) [called by pacemaker oracles] - Start leasing tx registration of almost all amount of waves on the main smart contract to the node account.
 See @Verifier's LeaseTransaction of the current script